Alejogb1/job-board/blog-data/how-can-altairs-multiselection-be-used-to-select-elements-based-on-a-mapping.md

 id: "how-can-altairs-multiselection-be-used-to-select-elements-based-on-a-mapping"
 ---

-Okay, let's delve into using Altair's `MultiSelection` for element selection via mappings, a problem I encountered quite a bit back when I was architecting data visualization dashboards for a biotech company.
+, let's delve into using Altair's `MultiSelection` for element selection via mappings, a problem I encountered quite a bit back when I was architecting data visualization dashboards for a biotech company.
 We needed dynamic interactive plots that responded to user selections, and Altair, with its declarative syntax, proved invaluable.

 The crux of the issue, as I see it, lies in the fact that `MultiSelection` inherently works with underlying data rows rather than directly with a mapped visual representation.
 This means we're not directly selecting, for instance, a circle that *represents* a data point but rather the data point itself, identified through its row index.
 However, there are some workarounds we can use to create the desired behavior using mapping.